Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

-where the second term represents the Dopper shift caused by the relative motion between ground station and satellite, the third term is the atmospheric frequency shift, and the fourth term is the gravitational frequency shift caused by Shapiro time delay.
+where the second term represents the Dopper contribution caused by the relative motion between the ground station and the satellite, the third term is the atmospheric frequency shift, and the fourth term is the gravitational frequency shift caused by Shapiro delay.